jccr/jccr/README.md

 I'm a passionate and driven Fullstack Software Engineer👨🏻‍💻 who's branching from being Frontend 🪴

-My focus for the majority of 8 years has been in the JavaScript 🟨  TypeScript 🟦 ecosystem.
+The focus for the majority of my career has been in the JavaScript 🟨  TypeScript 🟦 ecosystem.
 I'm a huge fan of the [Open Web Platform 🕸](https://www.w3.org/wiki/Open_Web_Platform) and [component driven development](https://www.componentdriven.org/) with React ⚛️.

 In the past two years I have immersed myself in the cloud computing space 🌩️